Jeremy P. Oczek

 Mr. Oczek has worked with clients in a broad range of technology areas, including computers and software, networking and telecommunications, e-commerce and internet-based technologies, industrial equipment and manufacturing processes, biotechnology and life sciences and medical devices.

-Mr. Oczek has been looked upon by the national media to offer commentary on intellectual property issues in publications such as The National Law Journal, BNA's Patent, Trademark & Copyright Journal, The Metropolitan Corporate Counsel, and Law360.
-In 2010, he had the distinction of being named a Super Lawyers Rising Star in the area of intellectual property litigation while practicing in Massachusetts.
+Mr. Oczek has received an AV Preeminent® Peer Review Rating from Martindale-Hubbell.
+He has been looked upon by the international and national media to offer commentary on intellectual property issues in publications such as World IP Review, The National Law Journal, The Metropolitan Corporate Counsel, and Law360.
+Prior to joining Bond, he spent over a decade practicing law in Massachusetts and had been a Partner at Proskauer Rose LLP in Boston.

 BIAX Corp. v.
 Analog Devices, Inc. (E.D.
 Tex.) -- Represented Analog Devices in the defense of a five-patent litigation relating to computer architecture and parallel processing.
 After jury selection, the plaintiff dropped its demand and agreed to settle the case for a token payment and to arbitrate one of the patents if it survived reexamination at the Patent Office.
 After the arbitration hearing, the arbitrator ruled in favor of Analog finding no infringement and awarded attorneys' fees to Analog.